FAQ about therapy

 Accessibility questions

-Q. Is your office wheelchair accessible?
+Q. Is your main office wheelchair accessible?

 Q. Do you offer therapy in languages other than English?

 A. Yes, some staff therapists can conduct therapy in languages other than English.
 Sonal Govila speaks Hindi and Urdu.
 Jessy Dong speaks Mandarin.
+Shao Jiayi speaks Mandarin and Cantonese.
+You can also filter by languages spoken on our staff page.